-The production and user-centered knowledge is at the disposal of other modules to adapt production processes.
-Such knowledge is necessary to push forward novel collaboration paradigms where the system adapts interactions and collaborative processes to the known features of participating users.
+The production and user-centred knowledge pushes forward novel collaboration paradigms where the system adapts interactions and collaborative processes to the known features of participating users.
 Knowledge inference and extraction procedures can be implemented to dynamically generate contextualized planning models to the specific features of a domain [19, 20] as well as specific skills and preferences of a human worker.

-This section explains how the task planning, the Action&motion, and the human-system interaction module take advantage of the user model to support personalization and adaptation.
+This section explains how the task planning, the Action&Motion, and the human-system interaction module take advantage of the user model to support personalization and adaptation.

-Artificial Intelligence Planning & Scheduling [21, 22, 23] is well suited to endow robot controllers with the flexibility needed to autonomously decide actions and adapt behaviors to the state of the environment [24, 25].
+Artificial Intelligence Planning & Scheduling [21, 22, 23] is well suited to endow robot controllers with the flexibility needed to autonomously decide actions and adapt behaviours to the state of the environment [24, 25].
 Planning technologies pursue an optimization perspective aiming at finding plans that minimize or maximize a specific metric (e.g., minimization of the planning cost).
-Different metrics and features of a domain can be taken into account, depending on the specific planning formalism used.
-In application domains like HRC, reasoning about causality, time, concurrency, and simultaneous behaviors of domain features (e.g., the human and the robot) is crucial to synthesize and execute effective plans.
+Different metrics and features of a domain can be considered, depending on the specific planning formalism used.
+In application domains like HRC, reasoning about causality, time, concurrency, and simultaneous behaviours of domain features (e.g., the human and the robot) is crucial to synthesize and execute effective plans.

 Task planning capabilities developed within HRC can rely, for example, on the timeline-based formalism [26] and the PLATINUm software framework [27, 28, 29].
 This planning formalism integrates reasoning about causal and temporal aspects of a planning problem and has been successfully applied to several concrete scenarios [30, 31, 32].
-PLATINUm and the formalism introduced in [26] integrates temporal uncertainty and controllability issues to generate plans that are robust when executed in the real world [33, 25].
-Uncertainty is especially important in HRC where robots should continuously interact with uncontrollable autonomous entities like human workers.
+PLATINUm and the formalism introduced in [26] integrates temporal uncertainty and controllability issues to generate robust plans when executed in the real world [25, 33].
+Uncertainty is especially important in HRC, where robots should continuously interact with uncontrollable autonomous entities like human workers.
 Considering the manufacturing context and other works synthesizing optimal, multi-objective assembly processes [34, 35], PLATINUm is extended by integrating multiple objectives and uncertainty.
-This allows to synthesize (timeline-based) plans that achieve a good trade-off between efficiency (i.e., minimize the cycle time of collaborative processes), and take into account temporal uncertainty for reliable execution [36].
+This allows the synthesis of (timeline-based) plans that achieve a good trade-off between efficiency (i.e., minimizing the cycle time of collaborative processes), and considering temporal uncertainty for reliable execution [36].